 Identity and Difference in the American War on Terror

-Drawing on popular media coverage, as well as “terrorist”-produced media, Szpunar poses new questions about how we think about identity in times of conflict.
-The book argues that the way in which we think about homegrown terrorism can challenge meanings of identity and difference and—more importantly—that our understanding of these concepts has real social, cultural, and political consequences.
-The first critical examination of homegrown terrorism, this book will make you question how we make sense of the actions of others and how we instinctively, and un-intentionally, categorize “them”.
+Drawing on popular media coverage, court documents, as well as “terrorist”-produced media, Szpunar poses new questions about the strategic deployment of identity in times of conflict.
+The book argues that homegrown terrorism challenges our long held understandings of how identity and difference play out in war—beyond “us versus them”—and, more importantly, that the way in which it is conceptualized and combatted has real consequences for social, cultural, and political notions of citizenship and belonging.
+The first critical examination of homegrown terrorism, this book will make you question how we make sense of the actions of ourselves and others in global war, and the figures that fall in between.